Computer Glitch Sends License Suspension Notices To Unsuspecting Drivers

 News KMBC reported last year how a computer glitch sent out a tornado warning to folks in Kansas, a place that takes these warnings very seriously.
 Tornados come quickly and they give you little time to get to a safe place.
 It was due to a malfunction somewhere in a computer that put people on high alert.

 Another very bizarre computer glitch sent shares of technology stock in a frenzy.
 They all opened at the same price back in the beginning of July.
 These stocks included Apple, Microsoft, and Amazon, according to the Telegraph.
-That was a glitch that rocked the financial markets!
+That was a glitch that rocked the financial markets.
 There are dozens of stories under “computer glitch” if you do a Google search, as modern technology does have a down side from time to time.

 [Featured Image by fizkes/Shutterstock]